pygame/pygame/docs/reST/ref/joystick.rst

       Start a rumble effect on the joystick, with the specified strength ranging from 0 to 1.
-Duration is length of the effect, in ms. Setting the duration to 0 will play the effect until another one overwrites it or :meth:`Joystick.stop_rumble` is called.
+Duration is length of the effect, in ms. Setting the duration to 0 will play the effect until another one overwrites it or :meth:`JoystickType.stop_rumble` is called.
 If an effect is already playing, then it will be overwritten.

       Returns True if the rumble was played successfully or False if the